 The German Federal Ministry for Economic Cooperation and Development (BMZ) uses the approach of sport for development (S4D) to contribute to the designated Sustainable Development Goals (SDGs) like gender equality, good health and quality education.
 Their S4D resource toolkit gives you a systematic overview of S4D strategic approaches, topics, methods and tools.
 Moreover it aims to promote the use of sport as an instrument for development policy-makers and workers and to encourage teachers, coaches and multipliers to run S4D activities and projects.

-Sport for Development (S4D Germany) website
+Sport 4 Development Ireland (S4D Ireland)

 A dedicated portal and online presence to promote and raise awareness of the field of sport for development in Ireland and internationally.
 Sport 4 Development Ireland (S4DIreland) is a not-for-profit project set up to highlight that sport is used in a positive way to address issues in people’s lives both in Ireland and around the globe.
 It acts as a network and central communication hub for people and organisations that are interested and/or involved in using sport for development.

-Sport 4 Development Ireland website
+Sport 4 Development eV

 The aim and purpose of this German association is to support and initiate projects and organisations in the field of sport for development.
 In the area of development cooperation, they particularly focus on supporting monitoring and evaluation, recruitment of volunteers/interns as well as project management and financing.